-- The Enterprise Dev/Test offer provides access to special Dev/Test images in the Gallery, such as Windows 8.1 and Windows 10, which are unavailable with the standard Enterprise offer.
+- The Enterprise Dev/Test offer provides access to special Dev/Test images in the Gallery, such as Windows 8.1 and Windows 10, which are unavailable in the standard Enterprise offer.
 Dev/Test Azure offers are the only way to run Windows client in the cloud.

-- The Enterprise Dev/Test offer is not covered by Service-level Agreements.
+- The Enterprise Dev/Test offer is not covered by Service Level Agreements.

 Q: Can Visual Studio subscribers at an Enterprise Agreement customer set up subscriptions based on this offer?

 A: The ability to create subscriptions based on the Enterprise Dev/Test offer is restricted to Account Owners who have been given permission to do so by an Enterprise Administrator.
-If the Visual Studio subscriber is an Account Owner with this permission, then yes, they could set up Azure subscriptions based on this offer.
+If the Visual Studio subscriber is an Account Owner with this permission, then yes they could set up Azure subscriptions based on this offer.